MauricioSCouto/token-generator-factory/README.md

 * BDDMockito/Mockito (test).

 ### Usage
-The current version requires the applications importing this depedency to implement a *TokenGenerationSchema* bean as its configuration.
+The current version requires the applications importing this dependency to implement a *TokenGenerationSchema* bean as its configuration.
 This is necessary to provide the schemas and data required to create token generation calls.

 The *TokenGenerationSchema* is composed of three pieces: